Everything you need to know about text marketing

 CTIA 2019 Update: Highlights for Shopify Stores Using SMS Marketing

 At SMSBump we strive for Shopify merchants and their customers to have a seamless experience when exchanging text messages!
-A seamless experience for us includes being respectful of customers and their privacy, or to be exact - fully complying with TCPA, CTIA, and GDPR regulations and practices.
+A seamless experience for us includes being respectful of customers and their privacy, or to be exact - complying with TCPA, CTIA, and GDPR regulations and best practices.

 In order for Shopify merchants to use SMSBump and send text messages to customers in the U.S. and Canada, they need to abide by all TCPA regulations, and know how to craft a text message that follows CTIA guidelines and respects and protects customers.